Plon/MasterThesis/LitReview/reinforcement_learning.md

 # Machine Learning
-Machine Learning (ML) is one of the most prominent research areas in information technology (IT), and a central part of modern life.
+Machine Learning (ML) is one of the most prominent research areas in information technology (IT) and a central part of modern life.
 It is the field of study that gives computers the ability to learn without being explicitly programmed \cite{marsland2011machine}.
 The field grew out of Artificial Intelligence (AI) in the late 1970s.
 ML has significant real-world applications like computer vision, speech recognition, and robot control.